Supreme Commander (video game): Warfare

 Supreme Commander also supports unit formations.
 A selected group of units can be ordered to assume a formation the shape of which can be controlled by the player.
 Holding control while issuing a move order will cause a group of units to move in formation.
 Units in formation are intelligently arranged so that the tankiest units are at the front, ranged units at the rear and with shield and intel units spaced equally throughout.

 Plot

-The setting of Supreme Commander is a future where humanity is able to travel through the galaxy quickly using a quantum gateway, which is a portal opened from the fabric of space leading to a designated location potentially light-years away.
+Supreme Commander is set in the 39th century where humanity is able to travel through the galaxy quickly using a quantum gateway, which is a portal opened from the fabric of space leading to a designated location potentially light-years away.
 All of the colonies created by quantum-travelling mankind were governed by the Earth Empire, until the events that created the Cybran Nation and the Aeon Illuminate caused the empire to fall, and the Infinite War between these factions began.